 Mile High Humanism: The 74th Annual AHA Conference

-The American Humanist Association’s 74th Annual Conference was held jointly with the 4th Annual Colorado Secular Conference in 2015!
+The American Humanist Association’s 74th Annual Conference will be held jointly with the 4th Annual Colorado Secular Conference in 2015!

 About the Colorado Coalition of Reason

 The Colorado Coalition of Reason (COCORE) is an umbrella organization of Colorado-based community groups supporting reason, freethought, and the separation of church and state.
 The groups in turn support Colorado atheists, agnostics, rationalists, skeptics, secular humanists, freethinkers, brights, and other individuals looking to associate with like-minded people in supporting Reason and secular society.

 We encourage other free-thinking, atheist, or secular humanist groups to join the Colorado Coalition.

 Member groups of the Coalition organize activities and events for their communities.
 They may also use COCORE to plan and coordinate events with other groups.
 Examples of activities include:

 - public outreach booths at community fairs and events